CAMI-challenge/firstchallenge_evaluation/binning/README.md

+NOTE: This document is to be synched with the CAMI binning results on google drive

 ## Results of the binning challenge

 Current metagenome assembly and scaffolding methods return mixtures of variable length fragments originating from individual genomes of a sequenced microbiome.
 Metagenome binning algorithms were thus devised to tackle the problem of "binning" these according to their taxonomic origins.
 These  “bins”, or sets of assembled sequences and reads in the best case group data from individual strains or higher-ranking taxa present in the sequenced microbial community.
 Such bin reconstruction allows the subsequent analysis of the genomes and pangenomes of different microbial community members.
 While binning methods group sequences into bins without assignment of taxonomic labels, taxonomic binning methods group sequences into bins with a taxonomic label attached.
 Reference taxonomies used by the taxonomic binners, such as the NCBI taxonomy used here, allowed determination of taxonomic bins from species to domain-level, while strain-level taxon assignment is currently not supported.